High finesse bow-tie cavity for strong atom-photon coupling in Rydberg arrays: Lens alignment

 where $I_{0}$ is the background intensity, $I$ is the intensity in the mode, $T_{c}$ is the total mirror transmission, and $L_{c}$ is the total cavity losses. $T_{c}+L_{c}$ can be obtained using the formula $T_{c}+L_{c} = 2\pi/\mathcal{F}$, where $\mathcal{F}$ is the cavity finesse.

-By fitting the cavity output with Equation (\ref{lossesToOutput}), the y position of the mode center $y_{1}$ can be found, and the mode radius $w_{1}$ can be estimated.
+By fitting the cavity output with Eq. (\ref{lossesToOutput}), the $y$ position of the mode center $y_{1}$ can be found, and the mode radius $w_{1}$ can be estimated.
 We repeated this procedure for each selected $x$ position, then selected the $x$ position with the smallest mode radius, and aligned the SNOM tip to the cavity waist $(x_{c}, y_{c}, z_{c})$.

 Once the SNOM tip was aligned to the cavity waist, a laser beam traveling through the fiber and emerging from the SNOM tip was used as a point source for lens alignment.
-We aligned the lenses by optimizing the point spread functions imaged through the lenses, achieving $2.5$ $\mu$m resolution.
+We aligned the lenses by optimizing the point spread functions imaged through the lenses, achieving $2.5$ $\mu$m resolution measured with $852$ nm.
+(The deviation from the diffraction limit likely comes from the manufacturing imperfection of the off-the-shelf lenses.)
 Additionally, to ensure the focal planes of the lenses overlapped with the cavity axis, the point spread functions were also optimized as the SNOM tip moved by $\pm 100$ $\mu$m along the cavity axis.
 This additional alignment allows the lenses to trap and image atom arrays along the cavity mode.
 After the lens alignment was finished, both lenses were glued onto the lens mounts with vacuum-compatible epoxy.